f0ns1reviewed/CAWASP/Attack_lab_9.md

 # Attack Lab 9

 ```
--Find and exploit the File Upload vulnerability and execute OS Level command on the contact application (https://contactpharmacorp.azurewebsites.net/)
+- Find and exploit the File Upload vulnerability and execute OS Level command on the contact application (https://contactpharmacorp.azurewebsites.net/)
 − Extract the information from the Application settings
 ```